 Bullock Creek to the Pororari River

-We didn’t visit Cave Creek this time, but put ot on the list for the re-visit.
-We had lunch in the sunshine of the clearing and got going again at 2.30pm.
+We didn’t visit Cave Creek this time but put it on the list for a re-visit.
+We had lunch in the sunshine of the clearing and got going again at 2.30 pm.

 The final section along the Porari River gorge was incredible.
 This final section is part of New Zealand’s newest Great Walk – the 55Km Paparoa Track, which was created as a memorial to the 29 coal miners who died in an explosion at the Pike River mine in the Paparoas in 2010.